srivastavaechchhit/Java-and-DSA/9. Arrays/2. Two-Dimensional Arrays/Notes.md

 - For example, int [ ][ ] arr = {5, 6}, {7, 8}, {9, 4}}
   - here, arr.length will give the length of this array, i.e., 3
   - also, we can find the length of each array present in the array by using arr[0].length, arr[2].length that comes out to be 2

+---

+## Traversing through an Array
+- We can use loops to traverse through the array.
+There are many ways to iterate over the array.
+- The most common ways of looping through arrays in Java are:
+  - For loop
+  - For each loop
+  - While loop